-If you've suffered multiple injuries, due to an accident that wasn't your fault, our Personal Injury Lawyers are here to help you.
+If you've suffered a complex injury, due to an accident that wasn't your fault, our Personal Injury Lawyers are here to help you.

 In cases where there are multiple injuries, the healing time is often longer, and the individual will usually need to see several different specialists in order to receive the best treatment.
 Naturally this will involve a lot of hospital appointments, which means taking time off work, arranging transportation, and perhaps having to find childcare, which can all be disruptive to daily life.

-If you have been involved in an accident which wasn’t your fault, and you have been left with mixed injuries, we can help you to claim the compensation you deserve.
-Speak to our friendly and empathetic team today who will be happy to advise you on the best course of action.
+If you have been involved in an accident and you have been left with mixed injuries, speak to our friendly and empathetic team today who will be happy to advise you on the best course of action.

 Multiple injuries could include the following: